 Sludge will increase the time it takes for the boiler to heat up water which is redirected to your radiators.
 Because of the poor quality circulation provided by the central heating pump, areas of your house may seem colder.
 This is caused by sludge reducing the flow of water through the boiler tubes and an increase of the required water pressure.

 Higher Costs Caused By Sludge

 Sludge causes water to move slower than clean water which results in the boiler taking longer to heat up.
-Because of more heat required to warm up the water inside the boiler, you’ll be facing increased gas and electricity costs.
+Because of the more heat required to warm up the water inside the boiler, you’ll be facing increased gas and electricity costs.

 How Can Boiler Sludge Be Removed?

-Sludge is difficult to remove mechanically, and different solvents have minimum effect.
+Sludge is difficult to remove mechanically, and different solvents have a minimum effect.
 The best way to get rid of sludge is to identify its origin, collect it and blow it out.

 You can use magnetic power flushing equipment or an industrial power flushing machine to remove sludge from inside the boiler.
 Chemical solutions and magnetic filters can be used to prevent sludge build-up, but the only efficient way to get rid of it is by performing a power flush.

 After you’ve cleaned out the water you can install a magnetic filter or apply chemical inhibitors to avoid future sludge build-ups.
 Not only will you be saving time and money by avoiding the need for boiler replacement but you’ll also extend the life of your entire heating system.